rh0/swapit_demo/README.txt

 3. Make sure your node server is running.

 4. Go to mysite.com/swap and check it out!
-Use a couple of sessions the node-ey goodness.
+Use a couple of sessions to see the node-ey goodness.